ArpitAswal/Voice-Genie/README.md

 flutter run

 ## Note
-.
-Users must grant audio record permission for the app to function, as it uses, the voice speech functionality to record the user prompt.
+* Users must grant audio record permission for the app to function, as it uses, the voice speech functionality to record the user prompt.

-.
-ImagineAPI service sometimes is not available, and for more styling image responses try different style_id parameters, for more detail visit the ImagineAPI site.
+* ImagineAPI service is sometimes unavailable, and for more styling image responses try different style_id parameters, for more detail visit the ImagineAPI site.

+* Make sure you add your API keys to run this program on your system.
+If you download the directly apk file from here you can not use the service of Imagine API because my account token is finished.

 ## Tech Stack